 14. The first place in worth, and probably in time also, belongs to the Targum on the Pentateuch which bears the name of Onkelos.
-It is a literal and, upon the whole, an able and faithful version (not paraphrase) of the Hebrew text, written in good Aramean, and approaching in style to the Chaldee of Daniel and Ezra.
-In those passages which describe God in language borrowed from human attributes, the author is inclined to use paraphrases; thus: "And Jehovah smelled a sweet savour,"b becomes in this Targum, "And Jehovah received the sacrifice with favour;" and "Jehovah went down to see," "Jehovah revealed himself."
-So also strong expressions discreditable to the ancient patriarchs are softened, as: "Rachel took," instead of "Rachel stole."
+It is a literal and, upon the whole, an able and faithful version (not paraphrase) of the Hebrew text, written in good Aramæan, and approaching in style to the Chaldee parts of Daniel and Ezra.
+In those passages which describe God in language borrowed from human attributes (anthropomorphic, describing God in human forms, as having eyes, hands, etc.; anthropopathic, ascribing to God human affections, as repenting, grieving, etc.), the author is inclined to use paraphrases; thus: "And Jehovah smelled a sweet savor" (Gen. 8:21) becomes in this Targum: "And Jehovah received the sacrifice with favor;" and "Jehovah went down to see" (Gen. 11:5), "Jehovah revealed himself."
+So also strong expressions discreditable to the ancient patriarchs are softened, as: "Rachel took" instead of "Rachel stole."
+Gen. 31:19.
 In the poetical passages, moreover, the Targum allows itself more liberty, and is consequently less satisfactory.